A

 Entrepreneurship

-This course demonstrates the components of entrepreneurship as they relate to the operation of a successful business for-profit.
-The key components of the business planning process, including entrepreneur opportunities, effective market strategies, financial business management practices, as well as an overview of legal and risk management issues, are emphasized.
-The composition of a comprehensive business plan will serve as the final, capstone project for the course.
+This course demonstrates the components of entrepreneurship as they relate to the operation of a successful business.
+The key components of the business planning process, including entrepreneur opportunities, effective market strategies, and financial business management practices are emphasized.
+The composition of a comprehensive business plan serves as the final project for the course.
 Prerequisite: Junior or senior standing or by permission of the President.

 B